-Cybersecurity software maker Tenable (NASDAQ:TENB) reported results in line with analyst expectations in Q2 FY2022 quarter, with revenue up 26.1% year on year to $164.3 million.
-However, guidance for the next quarter was less impressive, coming in at $170 million at the midpoint, being 0.71% below analyst estimates.
-Tenable made a GAAP loss of $27.4 million, down on its loss of $11.6 million, in the same quarter last year.
+Cybersecurity software maker Tenable (NASDAQ:TENB) reported Q3 FY2022 results beating Wall St's expectations, with revenue up 26% year on year to $174.8 million.
+The company expects that next quarter's revenue would be around $181 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Tenable made a GAAP loss of $18.7 million, down on its loss of $16.2 million, in the same quarter last year.

 Founded in 2002 by three cybersecurity veterans, Tenable (NASDAQ:TENB) provides software as a service that helps companies understand where they are exposed to cyber security risk and how to reduce it.